Shannara: The Defenders of Shannara

 Set 100 years after the events in The Dark Legacy of Shannara trilogy.
 The three novels are loosely connected, stand-alone novels, described as the setup for the conclusion of the entire Shannara saga.
 The trilogy consists of The High Druid's Blade (published July 15, 2014), The Darkling Child (published June 9, 2015), and The Sorcerer's Daughter (published May 24, 2016).

 The Fall of Shannara

 The Fall of Shannara is a four-book series, set over 200 years after "The Sorcerer's Daughter", that concludes the overall story arc of the Shannara universe.
+It is described as the chronological end, but not necessarily the last stories to be published.
 It begins with The Black Elfstone, which was published on June 13, 2017.
-It is described as the chronological end, but not necessarily the last stories to be published.
 The second book, The Skaar Invasion, was published on June 18, 2018.
 The third book, The Stiehl Assassin, was published in June 2019.
 The fourth and final book, The Last Druid, was released on October 20, 2020.